MiningMyBusiness/NeuroMancer/README.md

 abbreviated journal title + .txt extension, e.g. "Annu Rev Neurosci.txt".

 ## The process
-The title, year, and abstract for each entry for every journal was extracted from the .txt files using [TextExtractor.py](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/TextExtractor.py).
-Then an unsupervised extractive summarization method called [TextRank](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) was used to find keywords within each abstract using [AbstractSummarizer.py](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/AbstractSummarizer.py).
+The title, year, and abstract for each entry for every journal was extracted from the .txt files using [TextExtractor.py](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/Code/TextExtractor.py).
+Then an unsupervised extractive summarization method called [TextRank](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) was used to find keywords within each abstract using [AbstractSummarizer.py](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/Code/AbstractSummarizer.py).
+All extracted keywords from every article were then analyzed with [KeywordAnalyzer_FINAL.py](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/Code/KeywordAnalyzer_FINAL.py).
 These were grouped according to the year of publication and [keywordCloud.py](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/keywordCloud.py) was used to make the following wordclouds out of the frequency of extracted keywords.

 ### Most frequently used keywords
 ![alt text](https://github.com/MiningMyBusiness/NeuroMancer/raw/master/brainCloud_combo_half.png "Keyword Clouds")